deepskystacker/DSS/Installers/README.txt

    Super-pixel mode should have been set for the bitmap *after* reading the FITS file into it, not before.
 It would appear that this problem dates back to before 2018.

+6. Relocate the check-box for controlling the display of Shadow and Highlight clipping to the Processing Panel, as it will be more obvious there.

+7. Add a Mid-tone Transfer Function (MTF) Transformation (or Stretch) with an Auto-stretch capability.
+I'm most grateful to Amila Karunarathna for contributing this.

 Changes for DeepSkyStacker 6.2.0
 ================================